aczar09/Trivia-Game-Android/README.md

 This program serves as a text-based multiple choice trivia game, which in the future will include various game show format.
-The user can select to play as many rounds of 5 question multiple choice trivia as they'd like, however there are some limitations:
+The user can select to play as many rounds of 5 question multiple choice trivia as they'd like, with each rounding ending once the user has either got all 5 right or answered one incorrectly.
+However, there are some limitations:
 1. There is only one game mode available to play, single-player multiple choice, but this will expand in the future
 2. Each round, the game pulls from the same question pool, so repeat questions are inevitable across